How Does A Septic Tank Work And Other Vital Questions

 What Is A Septic Tank?

 A septic tank is an underground chamber made of a solid material through which wastewater flows and is disposed of.
-It is a simple wastewater disposal system often used in domestic cases and private homes.
+It is a domestic wastewater disposal system.

 How Does A Septic Tank Work?

-The absorption field is another part of the septic system.
-Excess water flows out into the field after it goes through the septic tank.
-The soil needs to be percolated and now a solid and packed soil like clay.
+Excess water flows into the absorption field after passing through the septic tank.
+The soil needs to be percolated and then becomes solid and packed like clay.

-Extremely loose soil like sand is also not appropriate because the water can’t flow through and be absorbed properly.
-So something in the middle is perfect.
+Loose soil like sand isn’t good because water can’t pass through it nor will it be absorbed.
+This is where the absorbtion field comes in.
 Another name for the absorption field is the drain field.

 Septic Tank Diagram And Parts